Dumping (Australia, Austria, Belgium, France, Germany and Lithuania)

 For greater certainty, the subject goods include but are not limited to vital wheat gluten as defined by the World Health Organization’s Codex Standard 163-1987, Rev. 1-2001 (“Standard for Wheat Protein Products Including Wheat Gluten”).

-The dates of the investigative proceedings and findings concerning this case are:
+The dates of the proceedings concerning this case are:

 The subject goods are usually classified under the following tariff classification numbers:

 Refer to the product definition for the authoritative details regarding the subject goods.
-For more information on the tariff classification numbers, please refer to the harmonized commodity description and coding system.
+For more information on the tariff classification numbers, please refer to the Canada Border Services Agency’s (CBSA) Harmonized commodity description and coding system.

 Country of origin or export: Australia, Austria, Belgium, France, Germany, Lithuania